Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 25.7.2 Enablement of Unified Auditing

-By default, Oracle Database uses mixed mode auditing, supporting both unified audit and traditional audit.
+By default and depending on the edition of Oracle Database, Oracle Database uses mixed mode auditing, supporting both unified audit and traditional audit.

 When you are ready to migrate to pure unified audit mode (which improves audit performance), link the